-Approval of the Separate Financial Statements
+Approval of the Consolidated Financial Statements

-The separate financial statements as at and for the years ended December 31, 2024 and 2023 were approved and authorized for issuance by the Board of Directors (BOD) on March 27, 2025.
+The consolidated financial statements as at and for the years ended December 31, 2024 and 2023 (with comparative figures for 2022) were approved and authorized for issuance by the Audit Committee and Board of Directors (BOD) on March 27, 2025 as recommended for approval by the Audit Committee on the same date.

-2. Material Accounting Policy Information
+2. Summary of Material Accounting Policy Information